madduci/opencv_demo/README.md

 ### Authors / Contributors

 **Michele Adduci**
-(<adducimi@informatik.hu-berlin.de>), Research Associate @
+, Research Associate @
 Humboldt Universität zu Berlin - Computer Vision Dept.

+Any additional contribution with demos and examples is welcome.

 ----------

 ### What is this repository for?

-This repository contains examples related to Image Processing, as part of lectures of Winter Semester 2014/15, directed by Prof. Dr. rer. nat. **R. Reulke**
+This repository contains examples related to Image Processing, as part of Computer Vision lectures of Winter Semester 2014/15, directed by Prof. Dr. rer. nat. **R. Reulke**

 ----------